My Sleep Research

 I hope that you find some of my personal strategies helpful.
 If you are struggling with sleep difficulties, change one thing at a time where possible, try it for a week or two, see if it makes a difference to your sleep or how you feel during the day.
 If it helps, keep it up, and then introduce another change if needed.

-Once your sleep is better, it is important to introduce some flexibility so that you don’t become too preoccupied with needing all of the right conditions in order to be able to sleep.
-Good sleepers will tell you that they do nothing to sleep well, and could sleep almost anywhere under any conditions if needed, so it is important to try to relax where possible and not over think it.
+Once your sleep is better, it is vital to introduce some flexibility so that you don’t become too preoccupied with needing all of the right conditions to be able to sleep.
+Good sleepers will tell you that they do nothing to sleep well and could sleep almost anywhere under any circumstances if needed, so it is essential to try to relax where possible and not over think it.

-If you have tried a number of things but your sleep isn’t getting any better, please seek a referral to a Sleep Physician or a Psychologist who is trained in CBT-I. They will be able to help you understand your sleep difficulty more, let you know if there is any possible underlying condition that may be making your sleep difficulties worse, and give you individualized instructions based on validated research.
+If you have tried many things, but your sleep isn’t getting any better, please seek a referral to a Sleep Physician or a Psychologist who is trained in CBT-I. They will be able to help you understand your sleep difficulty more, let you know if there is any possible underlying condition that may be making your sleep difficulties worse, and give you individualised instructions based on validated research.
 By putting into practice the strategies that have been shown to be the most effective treatments for the sleep condition(s) that you have, you are giving yourself the best opportunity to become a good sleeper (again, or for the first time).
 It has worked for me and thousands of others, and it can work for you too!